mindmorass/obsidian-confluence/packages/obsidian/README.md

 ```

 ### Example Workflow

 1. Install and configure the `confluence-integration` plugin.
 2. Create a folder in your Obsidian vault named "Confluence Pages" (or the folder name you specified in the settings).
 3. Add notes to this folder or add the connie-publish frontmatter to other notes.
 4. Click the cloud icon in the ribbon or use the "Publish All to Confluence" command to publish your notes to Confluence.

 ### Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or want to improve the plugin, please open an issue or submit a pull request on the GitHub repository.

 ### License

 This project is licensed under the [Apache 2.0](https://github.com/markdown-confluence/markdown-confluence/blob/main/LICENSE) License.

 ## Disclaimer:

-The Apache license is only applicable to the Obsidian Confluence Integration (“Integration“), not to any third parties' services, websites, content or platforms that this Integration may enable you to connect with.
+The Apache license is only applicable to the Obsidian Confluence Integration ("Integration"), not to any third parties' services, websites, content or platforms that this Integration may enable you to connect with.
 In another word, there is no license granted to you by the above identified licensor(s) to access any third-party services, websites, content, or platforms.
 You are solely responsible for obtaining licenses from such third parties to use and access their services and to comply with their license terms.
-Please do not disclose any passwords, credentials, or tokens to any third-party service in your contribution to this Obsidian Confluence Integration project.”
+Please do not disclose any passwords, credentials, or tokens to any third-party service in your contribution to this Obsidian Confluence Integration project.